Eastwesser/PyroServal/README.md

 - Handles incoming messages from users
 - Updates user statuses based on keywords present in the messages
+- Converts all incoming messages to lowercase for consistent keyword detection
 - Uses Pyrogram for Telegram bot API interactions
 - Utilizes SQLAlchemy for database management
+- Includes scheduled message checks and updates

 ## Prerequisites